Wednesday, 21 August 2013

 But the Conference has a special role in acting as a common voice.
 There are a diverse range of Member Organisations across Europe - those which are girl-only like Girlguiding UK, those in which Scouts and Guides are together in one national organisation and a number of WAGGGS organisations that admit boys as members, following a pilot some years ago.
 Across these organisations, there are different perspectives on the route to take, but there is a common destination.
 All of us aim to make girls feel valued and support them to fulfil their potential.

 As Lara Tonna said in her closing speech as outgoing Chair of the Europe Committee, Guiding and Scouting does not happen at European level.
 It is in villages and cities, in the mountains and countryside across Europe that volunteers provide opportunities for girls and young women to experience Guiding.
+The Europe Conference is a great motivator, demonstrating that we are part of a strong network and reminding us that our weekly meetings with young members contribute to the amazing worldwide patchwork of Guiding.

 Speaking to Katerina, the International Commissioner of Greece, was particularly inspiring.
 Facing serious financial challenges, the Greek Guiding Association reached out to Girlguiding UK several months ago and we were delighted to be able to offer support via the Guide Friendship Fund.
 Katerina said the impact of us extending the hand of friendship was more than financial.
 She was able to demonstrate to her Board the importance of WAGGGS in knitting together members across the world.
 There's a common bond shared by all Guides and in times of challenge we help each other.